FerencBuzas/Java/README.md

   - start the service: run service/.../music/app/MusicServiceApp
     (it uses embedded Tomcat, needs port 8080)
   - use with angular: cd angular && npm start
-      (NOTE: node_modules/ is not included, so there may be problems with running it)
+      (NOTE: node_modules/ is not included, so there may be problems with running it, due to version conflicts between node, npm, and the libraries)
   - use by URLs: http://localhost:8080/music - gives a simple page with links

 # About the Project